xu-yuan1/openvino-docs/pages/documentation/openvino-runtime-user-guide/stateful-models.rst

 Examples of Networks with States
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To get a model with states ready for inference, convert a model from another framework to IR with Model Optimizer or create an nGraph function.
-(For more information, refer to the :ref:`Build OpenVINO Model section <openvino_model_representation>`).
+(For more information, refer to the :ref:`Build OpenVINO Model section <deploy_infer__model_representation>`).
 Below is the graph in both forms:

 .. image::  ./_assets/state_network_example.png